joemarlo/DS4SI-tool/DS4SI-tool/markdowns/tool_instructions.md

 - It's suggested to use your desktop or laptop.
 The tool does work on mobile but the experience is not optimized
 - Do not stay idle for more than 15 minutes.
 The tool will time-out and you may have to restart your selection process
 - On the **Results** page you'll be able to download the data.
 Feel free to use this to do further analyses and summarizations
-- Take screenshots on the plots you created for use in your report
+- Use the plots you create here in your report.
+You can download your custom plots under Advanced -> Download the plot.
+For any of the other plots, take screenshots
 - You can visualize your saved datasets by going back to the Data exploration page -> Advanced filters and then select your dataset

 <br>